Qualia the Purple

-Plot
+Premise

-The narrative follows Marii Yukari, a junior high school student who possesses purple eyes via which she perceives all humans in her presence as robots, and has only a single friend, Manabu "Gaku" Hatou.
-Marii is enlisted into a secret organization that desires to take advantage of her powers, and becomes involved in a series of dangerous science experiments whose consequences ultimately force Gaku to make a difficult choice.
+Marii Yukari, a junior high school student possesses purple eyes via which she perceives all humans as robots.
+She has only a single friend, Manabu "Gaku" Hatou.
+Marii is enlisted into a secret organization that wants to take advantage of her powers, and becomes involved in a series of dangerous science experiments whose consequences ultimately force Gaku to make a difficult choice.

 Publication

 Qualia the Purple was written by Hisamitsu Ueo with illustrations provided by Shirou Tsunashima, and first published in Japan by ASCII Media Works as a Dengeki Bunko title on July 10, 2009.
 A manga adaptation, drawn by Tsunashima, was serialized in Dengeki Daioh from January 27, 2011, and was published in a total of three volumes.
 In February 2022, Seven Seas Entertainment announced that they had licensed both the light novel and manga for publication in the English language within North America, and released the novel's English version on December 13, 2022.
-The manga's English version, which will be published in a single omnibus edition volume as Qualia the Purple: The Complete Manga Collection, is slated for publication on June 13, 2023.
+The manga's English version, which will be published in a single omnibus edition volume as Qualia the Purple: The Complete Manga Collection, was published on June 13, 2023.